codatomrc/tesi/README.md

 - Decide how to model the various contributions to the bkg spectrum, in particular LED lights have very different types of spectra.
 - Fit the data to obtain the weights of the various sources of the bkg.
 - Develope a convenient strategy to find correlation between the results of the fit and the observation conditions.
+- Somehow include error propagation in the whole analysis.